-As was demonstrated in 29 , capacitance curves on flat Au(001) in pure perchloric acid reveal only minor shifts compared to the respective capacitance of stepped Au(11n).
-Since we deal with electrolytes where the anion strongly specifically adsorbs to the Au electrode we expect no considerable influence of the step density on the surface charge density.
-We therefore conclude that the experimental results for the surface charge density obtained from flat Au(001) is appropriate to determine the kink dipole moment from step fluctuation data as measured on stepped Au electrodes.
+As demonstrated in ref.
+29, capacitance curves on flat Au(001) in pure perchloric acid reveal only minor shifts compared to the respective capacitance of stepped Au(11n).
+Since we deal with electrolytes where the anion strongly specifically adsorbs onto the Au electrode we expect no considerable influence of the step density on the surface charge density.
+We therefore conclude that the experimental results for the surface charge density obtained on flat Au(001) are appropriate to determine the kink dipole moment from step fluctuation data as measured on stepped Au electrodes.